microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ## [BONUS] Challenge for DICOM service

 Register a DICOM viewer app by following these [instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-application).
 Configure the DICOM viewer that you just registered by adding your newly deployed DICOM service as its backend.
-Then, start reviewing images!.
+Then, start reviewing images!

 ## What does success look like for Challenge-08?
 + Provisoning and configuring DICOM service for ingestion and storage of DICOM studies